Jake-Sturgeon/flood-it/README.md

 # Flood-it

-A simple terminal game used as an introdution for Ruby
+A simple terminal game used as an introdution to Ruby

 ## Installation